riley-ad-clark/incremental-counter/README.md

 Understanding the simple structure of JavaScript, and HTML and CSS for that matter; and how to effectively use them to construct beautifully simple applications is a perfect way to practice your coding skills when you're in down time!

 ### Remember:
 It's important to understand that no matter your skill level, it is important to practice, and yes, that includes the fundamentals!
-Simple projects like this force you to review the foundation for more complex.
+Simple projects like this force you to review the foundation for more complex projects down the line, which is _never_ a bad idea.

 ## Demo